DM582 - Advanced Algorithms

 Disclaimer

-I'm forced to use a newly introduced system for these tests in Itslearning.
+I'm forced to use Itslearning for these tests.
 It has very limited built-in scoring options and may insist on telling you what it thinks your score is.
 However, after the exam, I can download an Excel sheet with all the test details, i.e., for each student and each question, I can see exactly which entries were selected.
 Based on that, I will calculate the correct score using the table above.
 Thus, if Itslearning gives you a score, it's likely incorrect, but it will probably correctly inform you as to which questions you got right.

 Oral Exam